sight words kindergarten

 -

-Kindergarten sight words: say
+Kindergarten sight words: white

-“Ride” is a common sight word that children often learn in early reading education.
-It is important for students to recognize and read this word quickly and automatically.
+“White” is a common sight word that appears frequently in early reading materials.
+It is one of the basic color words that children are often taught to recognize and read by sight.

 References: